Grunny/zap-cli/README.rst

                           or the value of the environment variable ZAP_URL.
       --api-key TEXT      The API key for using the ZAP API if required.
 Defaults to the value of the environment variable ZAP_API_KEY.
+      --log-path TEXT     Path to a directory where to write the ZAP output logfile.
+Defaults to the value of --zap-path.
       --help              Show this message and exit.

     Commands: